w3c/wai-about-wai/_about/projects/wai-guide/index.md

 These deliverables are complemented by project management, dissemination, and engagement efforts.

-## How To Participate
+## Participation
 {:#participate}

-Most of the project work listed above is developed through or in coordination with:
+Most of the project work listed above was developed through or in coordination with:

 -   [Education and Outreach Working Group (EOWG)](https://www.w3.org/WAI/EO/)
 -   [Accessibility Guidelines Working Group (AGWG)](https://www.w3.org/WAI/GL/)
 -   [Accessible Platform Architectures Working Group (APA)](https://www.w3.org/WAI/APA/)

-We invite participation, comments, and contributions by anyone interested.
-This includes reviewing drafts of these resources and actively participating in the relevant groups to help develop these resources.
-All project results will be provided openly on royalty-free basis, and will be linked from this page.

 See also [Participating in WAI](http://www.w3.org/WAI/participation).
-If you have any questions, contact [Shadi Abou-Zahra](http://www.w3.org/People/shadi/) (Scientific Coordinator).
+If you have any questions, contact [KevinWhite](http://www.w3.org/People/kevin/) (Scientific Coordinator).

 ## About the Project
 {:#about}

-WAI-Guide, Authoritative Implementation Guidance and International Cooperation to Support Training, Awareness Raising, and Capacity Building, is an Support Action project, co-funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).
+WAI-Guide, Authoritative Implementation Guidance and International Cooperation to Support Training, Awareness Raising, and Capacity Building, is a Support Action project, co-funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).
 The project started on 1 January 2019 for a duration of three years.
 WAI-Guide aims to:

 -   Provide authoritative implementation guidance and training, thereby growing capacities of available accessibility experts;
 -   Accelerate tooling support for accessible content authoring, thereby making it more cost efficient to create accessible content;